this is a very funny question because it reminds me so many stories about the beginning of my adventure as au pair in the United States.

 I didn`t care anymore, in one way or ‘another I had to talk with her!

-The language that in the beginning seems impossible, slowly made room
+The language that in the beginning seems impossible slowly made room

 in my head and a great English class has definitely made the difference.

-Sofia started call me Chicca (KiKa), what can I say, I had made it, I was able to win the heart of the most terrible teachers that I`ve ever had.
+Sofia started to call me Chicca (KiKa), what can I say, I had made it, I was able to win the heart of the most terrible teachers that I`ve ever had.

-A little girl who had to understand that I was not there for the only reason to stay in United States or learn English, but I was there because I wanted to give her something, and I wanted in the same way that she gives something to me.
+A little girl who had to understand that I was not there for the only reason to stay in the United States or learn English, but I was there because I wanted to give her something, and I wanted in the same way that she gives something to me.